How to register for a credit course at St. Louis?

 - Contact your last high school or adult education Guidance Department to request a Transcript or Credit Counselling Summary.

-- Bring your transcripts, Photo ID and $50 student services fee payment to the St. Louis Guidance Office.
+- Bring your transcripts, Photo ID, proof of citizenship and $50 student services fee payment to the St. Louis Guidance Office.

 - If you attended another high school in the last 10 months, request a Principal to Principal Transfer Request Form